 UP authorities ask Yati Narsinghanand not to visit Delhi’s Jama Masjid on June 17

-The hate speech accused Hindu supremacist had announced he will show Muslims present at the mosque what Islamic texts say about Prophet Muhammad.
+The hate speech-accused Hindu supremacist had announced he would show Muslims what Islamic texts say about Prophet Muhammad.

 The district administration in Uttar Pradesh’s Ghaziabad has asked Hindu supremacist seer Yati Narsinghanand to cancel his proposed visit to the Jama Masjid in Delhi, saying that it could disturb communal harmony, Hindustan reported on Tuesday.

-On Monday, Narsinghanand had said that he will visit the Jama Masjid on June 17 with the Quran and books on Islamic history to show Muslims what their clerics say about Prophet Muhammad.
-Two Bharatiya Janata Party spokespersons had made controversial remarks about the Prophet last week, which led to condemnation from several Muslim-dominated nations.
+On Monday, Narsinghanand had said that he would visit the Jama Masjid on June 17 with the Quran and books on Islamic history to show Muslims what they say about Prophet Muhammad.

+Over the past few days, several Muslim nations have complained about controversial remarks about the Prophet made by two Bharatiya Janata Party spokespersons last week.

 The Ghaziabad district administration has warned the seer of legal action if he makes statements that disturb communal harmony.